thepratikgupta/Autonomous-AI-Agent-LLM-Orchestration-Tool-Calling-Engine/README.md

 ## ⚙️ Configuration & Setup

 Because this is a complex, distributed backend service, you must configure several environment parameters before booting the application.
-Configuration properties are handled across `src/main/resources/application.properties` and `src/main/resources/application.yml`[cite: 1].
+Configuration properties are handled across `src/main/resources/application.properties` and `src/main/resources/application.yml`.

 ### Step 1: Environment Variables

-Based on the integrated services (Redis, OpenAI, OAuth2, JWT), you need to provide the following keys in your `.properties` or `.yml` file[cite: 1]:
+Based on the integrated services (Redis, OpenAI, OAuth2, JWT), you need to provide the following keys in your `.properties` or `.yml` file:

 **In `application.yml` (Recommended for hierarchical structure):**